tf-jlemasters/fitness-tracker/README.md

 # **Fitness Tracking App**

 ## Description
 A fitness tracker application built using NoSQL, Mongoose, and MongoDB.
 Use this application to keep track of your exercises and workouts.
+This application is deployed on Heroku.
 ## Table of contents
 - [Description](#Description)
 - [Installation](#Installation)